leath-dub/droidux/README.md

 This will install `droidux` binary into `/usr/local/bin`.

 Replace `x86_64` with your CPU architecture (most likely you are `x86_64` too).

+**IMPORTANT:** You still need to follow the steps below with binary release, you just don't need `zig` or have to build the project.

 ## Building